MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 First of all, we are faced with this object in the Tile Entity, each server instance has a `blockSource` field that contains an interface to the dimension in which it is located. *IMPORTANT!* All work with the world in this Tile Entity must be done through its `BlockSource`.

-### BlockSource and Events

-Some events are passed a `BlockSource` object.
-These are the events in which it cannot be obtained in any other way, in the rest they can be obtained from the player, entity or dimension id.
+## Changed Multiplayer Events

+Many events now take the id of the player's entity performing the action, or a `BlockSource` object that provides access to the dimension where the event occurs.

+### Logged events

+- `Item.registerUseFunction` - the registered event takes the player who uses an item as the 4th parameter
+- `Item.registerNoTargetUseFunction` - the registered event takes the player who uses an item as the 2nd parameter
+- `Item.registerUsingReleasedFunction` - the registered event takes the player who uses an item as the 3rd parameter
+- `Item.registerUsingCompleteFunction` - the registered event takes the player who uses an item as the 2nd parameter
+- `Item.registerDispenseFunction` - the registered event takes the player using the item as the 3rd parameter
+- `Block.registerDropFunction` - the event being registered takes the `BlockSource` object as the 7th parameter
+- `Block.registerPlaceFunction` - the event being registered takes a player as the 4th parameter and a `BlockSource` object as the 5th parameter
-- `Block.registerPopResourcesFunction` - the event being registered receives the `BlockSource` object as the 3rd parameter
+- `Block.registerPopResourcesFunction` - the event being registered gets a `BlockSource` object as the 3rd parameter
-- `Block.setRandomTickCallback` - the event being registered receives the `BlockSource` object as the 6th parameter
+- `Block.setRandomTickCallback` - the event being registered gets a `BlockSource` object as the 6th parameter
-- `Block.registerNeighbourChangeFunction` - the event being registered receives the `BlockSource` object as the 4th parameter
+- `Block.registerNeighbourChangeFunction` - the event being registered gets a `BlockSource` object as the 4th parameter
-- `World.registerBlockChangeCallback` - the event being registered receives the `BlockSource` object as the 4th parameter
+- `World.registerBlockChangeCallback` - the event being registered gets a `BlockSource` object as the 4th parameter
+- the `click` event of TileEntity takes a player as the 5th parameter

+### Events added via `Callback.addCallback`

+- `ItemUse` - the event takes the player who uses an item as the 5th parameter
+- `DestroyBlock` - the event takes the player who brokes the block as the 3rd parameter
+- `FoodEaten` - the event takes a player as the 3rd parameter
+- `ExpAdd` - the event takes a player as the 2nd parameter
+- `ExpLevelAdd` - the event takes a player as the 2nd parameter
+- `PlayerAttack` - the event takes a player as the 1st parameter
+- `EntityInteract` - the event takes a player as the 2nd parameter
+- `ItemUseNoTarget` - the event takes a player as the 2nd parameter
+- `ItemUsingReleased` - the event takes a player as the 3rd parameter
+- `ItemUsingComplete` - the event takes a player as the 2nd parameter
+- `ExpLevelAdd` - the event takes a player as the 2nd parameter
+- `RedstoneSignal` - the event takes a `BlockSource` object as the 4th parameter
+- `PopBlockResources` - event accepts a `BlockSource` object as the 5th parameter
+- `BlockEventNeighbourChange` - the event takes a `BlockSource` object as the 4th parameter
+- `ItemDispensed` - the event takes a `BlockSource` object as the 3rd parameter

 ## Working with SyncedNetworkData in Tile Entity